22038809-QICHYE/Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot/README.md

    ```

-3. Obtain an API key from OpenAI and add it to the `.env` file in the project directory.
+3. Obtain an API key from OpenAI and Redis and add it to the `.env` file in the project directory.
    ```
    CHROMA_PATH = "C:\VS_CODES\RAG\Collections"
    COLLECTION_NAME_S="Structured_data"